Guidelines for Reviewers

 If you are interested in reviewing submissions for JoLLE, please contact us.

 - In a document separate from the actual manuscript, write a review that provides specific feedback.

 - We ask that you provide authors with constructive feedback.
 No matter how severe your judgment, we ask that you phrase your critique in a productive manner that fosters the academic conversation connected to the author’s work.
 Because many contributors to scholarly journals are early-career researchers who become discouraged more by the tone of reviews than by the content, we feel that all reviews should be written with consideration for the author’s potential as a developing researcher and thus should be written supportively as well as critically.

 - Your review should end with one of the following four statements:

-- Revise and resubmit this manuscript with minor revisions.
+- Publish with minor revisions.

 - Think of your review as a scholarly document (albeit one that is not published.)
 That is, be thorough and precise, substantiating your judgments instead of stating them as opinions.
 Provide bibliographic guidance when you cite or refer to published sources.
 Be specific and to the point.
 Highlight clearly what is at the heart of your recommendation and why.
 What are the fatal flaws or key factors in a decision to reject?
 What exactly must an author do to make a manuscript acceptable for publication?
 Why should this manuscript be accepted?
 (Reviews clearly in favor of a manuscript’s publication should give specific reasons and perhaps defend the manuscript against possible objections or limitations raised by others.)
 Make sure you address the key issues of significance, methodological rigor, and quality of presentation, although addressing these issues can be integrated into a variety of organizational formats.
 (See the next guideline.)